 Dollar Energy Fund Studies have shown that a financial hardship directly affects academic achievement.
 Over half of the children in low-income families experience utility disconnections, which eliminate resources, such as electricity for computers, water to maintain good hygiene and enjoy a healthy meal, and having a comfortable and well-lit study environment.

-Educational Materials: Backpacks filled with school supplies are purchased and distributed to k-12 disadvantaged students to jump-start their education and increase academic success;
+Backpacks/School supplies: Purchased and distributed to low-income, k-12 students to jump-start their education and increase academic success.

 KCSA (Kirkland Community Service Award): One-time scholarships for high school seniors who exemplify dedication to community service and leadership.